ncarrut/ncarrut.github.io/_pages/jpegSpectralClustering.md

 {% include figure image_path="/images/bedroom.jpg" alt="Bedroom" caption="The Bedroom" %}

 Spectral clustering uses networks of neighbors rather than proximity to some centroid to partition data.
-It has the unique feature of being able to cluster concentric circles as in the common “bull’s eye” example, but the more practical implication of spectral clustering is it doesn’t constrain cluster shape to being convex.
+This means it has the ability to to cluster concentric circles as in the “bull’s eye” example, but practially speaking the benefit is that spectral clustering doesn’t constrain cluster shape to being convex.
 I think that it’s a more natural treatment for a lot of datasets and often results in improved results relative to more commonly used methods.
-Plus the math behind it is pretty cool.
+Plus it involves a pretty elegant matrix decomposition step.

 Spectral refers to the fact that it uses eigenvectors of a network proximity matrix.
 That’s the most surprising part of the technique to